axoaxonic/MathematicalNeurosciencePapers/README.md

     Obeid, Bruns, Angus, Bruza, & Moreira 2022 https://doi.org/10.3389%2Ffpsyg.2022.871028
 * "Falsification and consciousness",
     Kleiner & Hoel 2021 https://doi.org/10.1093/nc/niab001
+* "Fast–Slow Bursters in the Unfolding of a High Codimension Singularity and the Ultra-slow Transitions of Classes", Saggio, Spiegler, Bernard, & Jirsa, 2017 https://doi.org/10.1186/s13408-017-0050-8
 * "FitzHugh-Nagumo Revisited: Types of Bifurcations, Periodical Forcing and Stability Regions by a Lyapunov Functional", Kostova, Ravindran, & Shonbek 2003 http://www.its.caltech.edu/~matilde/FHNLyapunov.pdf
 * "A Framework for Mesencephalic Dopamine Systems Based on Predictive Hebbian Learning",